Polish PM Announces $260 Mn In Aid For Storm-affected Areas - UrduPoint

 Polish PM Announces $260 Mn In Aid For Storm-affected Areas

-Since Thursday, swathes of Austria, the Czech Republic, Hungary, Poland, Romania and Slovakia have been hit by high winds and unusually heavy rainfall.
+Swathes of Austria, the Czech Republic, Hungary, Poland, Romania and Slovakia have been hit by high winds and unusually heavy rainfall since Tuesday.

+On Monday, the mayor of a town of some 42,000 people in southwest Poland warned that a dyke could break and called on residents to take precautions.

+"It is worth moving immediately to the highest storeys of buildings, because the wave could be several metres" high, Nysa mayor Kordian Kolbiarz said in a video on his Facebook page.

 "At the moment we have ensured a reserve of one billion zloty ($260 million) for places and people affected by the flood," Tusk told reporters.